IanDCarroll/GoScrumYourself/4_ProductBacklog.md

-__Prep for conference with Python and TDD__
-- Learn Python the Hard Way
-- Write a blog "On-site knowledge work when you don't have any: A Nook Adventure" __Prep for Next conference__
+__Prep for Next conference__
 - Test Drive Learn Ruby the Hard Way
 - Open 4 pull requests for Hacktoberfest __Elimintating knowlege gaps__
 - Languages
- - Learn Python the Hard Way
  - Learn Ruby the Hard Way
  - Free Code Camp
 - Frameworks